Nevada Sales and Use Tax & Audit Guide

-Nevada regularly audits local and out-of-state businesses that are required to charge, collect, and remit various taxes in Nevada.
-Businesses that receive a sales and use tax audit notice should consider the following:
+Nevada regularly audits local and out-of-state businesses that need to charge, collect, and remit various taxes in Nevada.
+Businesses that receive a sale and use tax audit notice should consider the following:

-- Unless you have experience handling Nevada sales and use tax audits, how can you trust that the state’s auditor is abiding by the rules and following proper procedure?
+- Prior experience and expertise to handle a Nevada sale and use tax audit.
+How can you trust that the state’s auditor is abiding by the rules and following proper procedure?